 ⤷ even if we have absolutely no involvement in a court case.

-→ Let’s say you’re an English teacher planning on moving to Germany for work purposes.
+→ Let’s say you’re an English teacher planning on moving to Germany for work.

-⤷ Of course, there are several legal documents, and you might need to translate to German to register them in various government offices administratively:
+⤷ Of course, you might need to translate to German several documents, to register them in various government offices administratively: